Share this post on:

 Memantine belongs to the category of drugs called NMDA receptor antagonists and is used to slow AD progression in patients who are at the advanced stages of the disease.
 The drug works by decreasing abnormal activity in the brain.
 However, the drug doesn’t cure the condition.

 Researchers found that people on vitamin E had lower functional decline when compared with others.
 They were able to perform daily activities (washing or dressing) better than people on the dummy pill.
-Also, participants getting the combo treatment were less dependent on caretakers.
+Also, participants getting the combo treatment were less dependent on caregivers.

 “This is a well done study by a solid research group,” said Maria Carrillo, vice president of Medical and Scientific Relations at the Alzheimer’s Association, in a statement, CNN reported.
 “The results are positive enough to warrant more research to replicate and confirm these findings, but should not change current medical practice.
 No one should take vitamin E for Alzheimer’s except under the supervision of a physician.”